-This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+This is an open-access journal, which means that all content is freely available without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

 The Entrepreneurship area of the Journal

 We invite original papers of theoretical and empirical nature, rooted in the disciplines of economics, management, sociology, political science, and psychology.
 Interdisciplinary research is encouraged to assure a comprehensive approach to the topics discussed and to advance both theory and practice.
 The entrepreneurship area of the journal covers three major topics: venture creation and small business, the impact of entrepreneurship on economic growth including local and regional development, entrepreneurial attitudes, and motives.